victorgzv/blog/_posts/2018-11-15-Skin Detection.md

 Unfortunately, the graduation image has a background similar to the range of skin colours that we want to detect.
 This algorithm will be test with different images where the background is completely different.

 Finally, using contours functions on the masked image we can extract those areas that contain skin.
 (This may also include hands and legs).
-By using boundinRect, a rectangle can we drawn around each coordinate of the found contours
+By using the boundingRect function, a rectangle can we drawn around each coordinate of the found contours.

 The result of this function have been applied to a different image where the background is all green giving us better results.